Face Masks & Gloves Trading License in Dubai

 The UAE's tax environment adds further appeal.
 There is no personal income tax, and the corporate tax rate introduced in 2023 remains competitive by international standards.
 Free zone entities benefit from additional incentives, including profit repatriation rights and exemption from import duties on goods intended for re-export.
 These factors collectively make Dubai one of the most attractive jurisdictions for international PPE traders looking to establish a permanent base.

-What the Face Masks and Gloves Trading Licence Covers
+What the Face Masks and Gloves Trading License Covers

 Activity Code 4771.81 falls under the Trading category and authorises the holder to engage in the wholesale and retail trading of face masks and protective gloves.
-The licence is issued as a Trading Licence type and permits import, export, re-export, and local distribution activities conducted through Dubai South Business Hub Free Zone.
+The license is issued as a Trading License type and permits import, export, re-export, and local distribution activities conducted through Dubai South Business Hub Free Zone.

 Permitted Business Activities Under Code 4771.81